microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 /// WinRT objects and use other resources from the framework package until
 /// MddRemovePackageDependency is called.
 The packageDependencyId parameter
 /// must match a package dependency defined for the calling user or the
-/// system (i.e. pinned with MddPinPackageDependency::ScopeIsSystem) else
+/// system (i.e. pinned with MddTryCreatePackageDependencyOptions::ScopeIsSystem) else
 /// an error is returned.
 ///
 /// @param packageDependencyContext valid until passed to MddRemovePackageDependency()